 After achieving EBITDA performance in the industry’s 95th percentile, Burkholder and Epstein recapitalized NexusTek in 2014.
 They subsequently formed Meritas Capital Partners as means to leverage their combined experience in helping other business owners achieve their financial and lifestyle goals.
 The Partners have a unique blend of financial and operational experience having been involved in transactions as business owners merging acquired companies, selling a company, serving as members of the management team transitioning to new owners, and as private equity managers acquiring companies in cooperation with key managers.

 A technology executive for 20+ years, Rob Burkholder founded and served as the CEO of NexusTek from 1996 through 2014.
 Working with NexusTek in an M&A advisory role following the 2014 recapitalization, Rob sourced the two largest acquisitions in the organization’s history.
-Rob is a shareholder of NexusTek and serves on the Board of Directors.
+Rob continued to serve NexusTek as an M&A advisor and Board member through 2017.

 Rob’s experience as an entrepreneur and small business CEO, combined with his passion for technology-enabled business practices, give him unique perspective and insight into the challenges faced by business owners.
 Prior to NexusTek, Rob worked in business development roles representing ADP and Mitsubishi Semiconductor.
 Rob holds a B.S. in Finance from the University of Colorado, Boulder, and an M.S. in Telecommunications from the University of Denver.